What is Divorce Property Settlement?

 - Sell the property

 Understandably, each option comes with its issues and will sometimes favour one party over the other.
-It is worth remembering that there are no clear rules as to how assets are divided during divorce.
+It is worth remembering that there are no clear rules as to how the division of assets is divided during a divorce.
 However, if there are children in the home under the age of 18 the courts will take their welfare as paramount and one parent is often ordered to remain in the home with the dependants.

 Couples without children, or whose children have grown up, may decide to sell their home.
 Couples without any dependants sometimes prefer to sell their home and split any money, once the mortgage has been paid off, equally between them.
 This means both parties can have financial stability moving forward and perhaps buy another property.